-Development in Southeast Asia Although Southeast Asia is developing quickly, it still lacks the international standards of civil infrastructure and tourist facilities.
-Concepts of personal responsibility are also different to those in the UK.
-Consequently, tourist and public facilities may not uphold the same safety standards as in the UK; for example, you may see a hole in the road without a warning sign or safety barricade.
+Development in Southeast Asia

+Although Southeast Asia is developing quickly, it still lacks the international standards of civil infrastructure and tourist facilities.
+Concepts of personal responsibility are also different to those in Australia.
+Consequently, tourist and public facilities may not uphold the same safety standards; for example, you may see a hole in the road without a warning sign or safety barricade.
 All of our suppliers meet local safety standards as a minimum.
 We want you to have an enjoyable holiday so we ask that you take extra care, use your common sense, refer to notices and follow advice from your National Escort or Local Guides.

-Thailand and Laos public holidays If you are travelling within the below Thailand and Laos Public Holidays please note that celebrations can last a couple of days and during these times some businesses will be closed and coach, air and train travel may be affected.
-Thailand: Chakri Memorial Day - 6^{th} April, Labour Day - 1^{st} May, Coronation Day - 5^{th} May, Songkran Festival $13^{th} - 17^{th}$ April, the Queen's Birthday - 12^{th} August, Chulalongkorn Day - 23^{rd} October, the Kings Birthday - 5^{th} December.
-Laos: International Women's Day - 8th March, Laos New Year Holiday 14th - 16th April.
+Thailand and Laos Public Holidays

+If you are travelling within the below Thailand and Laos Public Holidays please note that celebrations can last a couple of days and during these times some businesses will be closed and coach, air and train travel may be affected.

+Thailand: Chakri Memorial Day - 6^{th} April, Songkran Festival $13^{th} - 15^{th}$ April, Labour Day -2^{nd} May, Coronation Day -6^{th} May, the Kings Birthday -28^{th} July, the Queen's Birthday -3^{rd} June, Chulalongkorn Day -24^{th} October.

+Laos: International Women's Day is 8th March and Laos New Year Holiday 14th - 16th April